vspirydzionak/ebayTestingProject/README.md

 # ebayTestingProject

-To run test please use maven command: mvn clean install Alternatively it is possible to run the class JbehaveStories.java
+To run test please use maven command: mvn clean install.
+Alternatively it is possible to run the class JbehaveStories.java